What does a skin cancer check involve?

 - DVA gold - bulk billed.

-The fees below apply to Dr Andrew Thant and Dr Mae Tun only.
+The fees below apply to Dr Andrew Thant, Dr Mae Tun and Dr Nada Alrub.

-- Excision of up to 3 skin cancers on the same day = $200 gap.
-Discounted rate of $120 for pensioners.
+- Excision of additional skin cancers on the same day = $50 per additional lesion.
+Discounted rate is available for pensioners with Dr Andrew.

 - DVA gold - bulk billed.

-- Cosmetic removal of non cancerous skin lesions = fee depending on location and complexity.
+- Cosmetic removal of large skin tags = fee depending on location and complexity.

 How can I book a skin check?

-- Dr Andrew is an accredited skin cancer doctor with the Skin Cancer College of Australasia.
+- Dr Andrew Thant is an accredited skin cancer doctor with the Skin Cancer College of Australasia.

-- Dr Mae is a GP with special interest in skin cancer management.
+- Dr Nada Alrub and Dr Mae Tun are GPs with special interest in skin cancer management.

-Yes, cryotherapy with liquid nitrogen is used during the skin check, at no extra cost.
+Yes, cryotherapy with liquid nitrogen can be used during the skin check, at no extra cost.

 What are the common types of skin cancer?